MicheleBertoli/react-only-if/README.md

 Parameter   | Type    | Description
 ----------- | ------- | -----------
 condition   | func    | The condition function.
-It receives props, state and context.
+It receives props, context and state.
 Placeholder | element | (optional) The component to render when the condition is false.

 ## Test